The Caribbean is not all sugar-white beaches and sapphire seas.

-No 2.
 The Greedy Wildlife of the Bahamas

 The Bahamas are well known for their blinding white sands and shallow, sunlit seas, but they also have some wildlife exhibiting some very odd behaviours that British naturalist David Attenborough would surely shake his head at.
 Begging, swimming pigs must feature as one of the most unusual attractions of the Caribbean, if not the world.